ablecloud-team/ablestack-mold-terraform-provider/README.md

 Using the Provider from Terrafrom registry
 ------------------------------------------
-To install the CloudStack provider, copy and paste the below code into your Terraform configuration.
+To install the ABLESTACK Mold provider, copy and paste the below code into your Terraform configuration.
 Then, run terraform init.
 ```sh
 terraform {
   required_providers {